FAQs

 Fuel

 Wood chunks are gaining popularity as a primary fuel source.
 You can use them instead of charcoal.
-Place wood chunks in a pyramid, set afire, and let them burn down to coals.
+Place wood chunks in a pyramid, set a fire, and let them burn down to coals.
 You’ve effectively produced your own lump charcoal with this method.
 This is a bit of a tricky and lengthy maneuver, and is usually done by BBQ aficionados.
 Note: if the wood is not thoroughly burned, the fire can give food a heavy smoke taste.
+Watch our video on how to use wood chunks on a grill

 While taste is a very subjective thing, we generally recommend the following pairings: